-The Center for Cartoon Studies (CCS) offers the two-year Master of Fine Arts (MFA) degree, One- and Two-Year Certificates, and summer workshops, with the option to complete the second year of the program in low residency.
+The Center for Cartoon Studies (CCS) offers a two-year Master of Fine Arts (MFA) degree, One- and Two-Year Certificates, and summer workshops, with the option to complete the second year of the program in low residency.

 Our Curriculum statement